 Common symptoms include enlarged or swollen lymph nodes, chronic fever, night sweats, and unexplained weight loss.
 Enlarged lymph nodes typically appear in the neck or upper chest, but can also be felt as a lump in the waistline or lower abdomen, armpit, or groin.
 Children with Hodgkin lymphoma may exhibit subtle signs of the condition, such as fatigue, that only parents and doctors may notice.

 Also, symptoms can be associated with other medical conditions, so it’s important to visit your child’s pediatrician for a checkup.

-If lymphoma is suspected, pediatric oncologists at NYU Langone diagnose the condition by taking a medical history and performing a physical exam and certain tests.
+If lymphoma is suspected, our oncologists diagnose the condition by taking a medical history and performing a physical exam and certain tests.
 They work with pathologists to identify the type of lymphoma a child has and formulate a treatment plan.

 During the initial exam, our specialists take a sample of your child’s blood to check for the number of white blood cells.
 This helps them rule out leukemia, the most common childhood cancer, and some other conditions that cause symptoms similar to those of Hodgkin’s lymphoma.
 They also check the number of red blood cells and platelets in the blood.

 Low numbers of red blood cells can lead to a condition known as anemia, and low platelet numbers can prevent the blood from clotting properly.